 Working of Temperature Controlled DC Fan

 Here in this temperature controlled dc fan project, a 10K NTC thermistor is used.
 To turn on the DC fan, we use an IC 741 op-amp as a voltage comparator.
-Its inverting input (pin 2) gets an adjustable voltage through potentiometer while its non-inverting (pin 3) input gets voltage through a potential divider involving 1KΩ resistor and the thermistor.
+Its inverting input (pin 2) gets an adjustable voltage through the potentiometer while its non-inverting (pin 3) input gets voltage through a potential divider involving a 1KΩ resistor and the thermistor.
 In this manner, the voltage at pin 3 relies upon the conductivity of the thermister.

-At the point when the temperature is normal, pin 3 gets higher voltage than pin 2 and makes the output voltage of IC high as shown by a red LED.
+At the point when the temperature is normal, pin 3 gets a higher voltage than pin 2 and makes the output voltage of the IC high as shown by a red LED.
 This high output voltage keeps T1 off since its base is positive.
 In this condition, the DC fan stays off.
 At the point when the temperature increases over the required values set by the potentiometer, the resistance of the thermistor decreases, and the voltage at pin 3 also decreases.
 Accordingly, the output voltage of the IC turns out to be low to turn on T1.